tagion/hibon_spec/Hash_invariant_Binary_Object_Notation.md

                                // Only valid if ( len % 4 == 0 && len >= 4 )
-binary     ::= len ubyte*      // Byte array of the length len string     ::= len char*       // utf-8 array of the length len hashdoc    ::= u32 binary      // The first filed set the hash function and binary is the hash-value
+binary     ::= len ubyte*      // Byte array of the length len string     ::= len char*       // utf-8 array of the length len hashdoc    ::= datablock cryptdoc   ::= datablock credential ::= datablock datablock  ::= u32 binary      // The first field set the type and binary data
 // Length fields
 len        ::= leb128!uint     // Same a u32 except null value is accepted
-null       ::= '\x00'
+null       ::= '\x00'          // Define as one byte with the value of zero
 // key format
-key_index  ::= '\x00' u32     // Defined the key as an unsigend 32 bits number used for document arrays
-key_string ::= len key_text   // Is a key subset of the ascii see rule 1.
+key_index  ::= null u32     // Defined the key as an unsigend 32 bits number used for document arrays key_string ::= len key_text   // Is a key subset of the ascii see rule 1.
 // Type codes
 FLOAT64    ::= '\x01'